 Does my project need an EIS?

-The environmental impact statement (EIS) process under the Environmental Protection 1994 Act (EP Act) is triggered for resource project proposals that involve a relatively high level of environmental risk.
-These projects are also important to the economic development in Queensland and typically involve high capital expenditure and the potential to generate substantial regional development and employment.
+The environmental impact statement (EIS) process (PDF, 426KB) under the Environmental Protection 1994 Act (EP Act) is used to assess resource project proposals that have a relatively high level of environmental risk.
+These projects are often also important to the economic development in Queensland and typically involve high capital expenditure and the potential to generate substantial regional development and employment.

 In deciding whether an application requires assessment by EIS, the department will carry out its functions and responsibilities in accordance with the EP Act.
-This includes the use of its powers to require an EIS for a resource project application if consideration of the EIS trigger guideline (PDF, 81KB), the standard criteria and other relevant matters indicate an EIS is required, unless:
+Resource projects considered to be a relatively high environmental risk will be required to submit an EIS, unless:

 - the application relates to a ‘coordinated project’ under the State Development and Public Works Organisation Act 1971 (SDPWO Act), or